Caounee/Caounee/README.md

 ##  Hello, I'm Manuela :wave:

-I am a beginner tester who recently decided to change the industry from trading industry.
-My approach is full of enthusiasm and passion for exploring the tester's world.

-For several years I worked in the trade industry, where I developed skills in customer service, project management and problem solving.
-I am convinced that this valuable knowledge and experience will be useful to take on new challenges and grow as a professional tester.
+I have been working on individual development in testing for over a year.
+For several years, I worked in the retail industry, where I developed skills in customer service, project management, and problem-solving.
+I am confident that this valuable knowledge and experience will be useful in taking on new challenges and growing as a professional tester.

 I am meticulous, conscientious and ready to take on new challenges.
-My previous experience has taught me communication, flexibility and the ability to cope in a dynamic environment.
-Now I want to use these skills to collaborate with a team, focus on detail and deliver quality software.
+My previous experience has taught me communication, flexibility and the ability to thrive in a dynamic environment.
+Now, I want to use these skills to work with a team, focus on details, and deliver high-quality software.

-If you are looking for the full enthusiasm and commitment of the tester, feel free to contact me.
-I would like to join an inspiring team and grow together in the field of software testing.
+If you are looking for a tester full of enthusiasm and commitment, feel free to reach out.
+Currently, I am diligently expanding my knowledge of SQL and JavaScript.
+Soon, I plan to start learning test automation.

 <p align="center"><img src="https://img.freepik.com/darmowe-wektory/szczesliwi-malutcy-ludzie-w-poblizu-ogromnej-powitalnej-plaskiej-ilustracji_74855-10808.jpg?w=996&t=st=1682616745~exp=1682617345~hmac=fab41c3fde42b90b7c3c0be59b2df240ad1609b2539bceec7e4ad87ebfd0b29e" alt="Obraz autorstwa pch.vector na Freepik" width="60%"></p>